RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - All access to certificate subject private keys retained within the CA for key recovery purposes

-- All changes to the trusted public keys, including additions and deletions
+- Changes to trusted public keys used or published by the CA including certificates used for trust between the CA and other components such as CMS, RA, etc.

 - The export of private and secret keys (keys used for a single session or message are excluded)